British artists' suppliers, 1650-1950 - F

 Sources: George James Aungier, The history and antiquities of Syon monastery, 1840, p.235 (for Marlborough Cottage), accessed through Google Book Search; Gentleman’s Magazine, vol.42, 1854, p.524; Harley 1979; Fairbairn 1982; R. Bubb, ‘The life and work of George Field, colourmaker (1777-1854)’, in H. Althöfer (ed.), Das 19.
 Jahrhundert und die Restaurierung.
 Beiträge zur Malerei, Maltechnik und Konservierung, Munich, 1987, pp.238-47; Gage 1989 (see p.48 for details of his cottage at Syon Hill); Jo Kirby, ‘Fading and Colour Changes of Prussian Blue: Occurrences and Early Reports’, National Gallery Technical Bulletin, vol.14, 1993, p.65; Callen 2000 p.146 (repr. a page of Lake specimens from Smith & Co); Gage 2001 (listing other publications on Field in notes 3 and 4).
 Field’s notebooks, 1804-50, are kept at the Courtauld Institute of Art, see AIM25: Courtauld Institute of Art: FIELD, George (?1777-1854); Parris 1975 pp.171-3.
 For abbreviations, see Resources and bibliography.

 Henry Flack (1842-1918) succeeded to the business of Thomas Stennett Jackson (c.1808-1889) at 75 Blackman St. His stencilled canvas mark has been recorded, 1885 (information from Cathy Proudlove).
 From 1887 he traded as a varnish manufacturer, in which capacity he was recorded at 75 Blackman St in the 1881 census, as age 38, born Chelsea, with wife Martha and five children, employing two assistants and a boy.
+He continued to rent these premises, later to be renamed as part of Borough High St, from St Thomas’s Hospital until 1910, according to land tax records.

 Added March 2013